-- 1 (C) Total claim payments by benefit package, including premiums 2 paid, inpatient facility claims paid, outpatient facility claims 3 paid, physician claims paid, pharmacy claims paid, capitation amounts 4 paid, and other claims paid; - (D) Total premiums paid by benefit package; - (E) A listing of large claims defined as annual amounts paid in excess of one hundred thousand dollars including the amount paid, the member enrollment status, and the primary diagnosis; - 9 (F) After December 31, 2015, school districts shall submit such 10 data as required by the school employees' benefits board to 11 administer the consolidated purchasing of health services. - (3) Through December 31, 2015, upon establishment of the school employees' benefits board under section 3 of this act, annually, school districts and their benefit providers shall jointly report to the office of the insurance commissioner on their health insurance-related efforts and achievements to: - 17 (a) Significantly reduce administrative costs for school 18 districts; - (b) Improve customer service;
+- 1 (C) Total claim payments by benefit package, including premiums 2 paid, inpatient facility claims paid, outpatient facility claims 3 paid, physician claims paid, pharmacy claims paid, capitation amounts 4 paid, and other claims paid; - (D) Total premiums paid by benefit package; - 6 (E) A listing of large claims defined as annual amounts paid in 7 excess of one hundred thousand dollars including the amount paid, the 8 member enrollment status, and the primary diagnosis; - 9 (F) After December 31, 2015, school districts shall submit such 10 data as required by the school employees' benefits board to 11 administer the consolidated purchasing of health services. - (3) ((Annually)) Through December 31, 2015, school districts and their benefit providers shall jointly report to the office of the insurance commissioner on their health insurance-related efforts and achievements to: - 16 (a) Significantly reduce administrative costs for school 17 districts; - (b) Improve customer service;

-- 20 (c) Reduce differential plan premium rates between employee only 21 and family health benefit premiums; - (d) Protect access to coverage for part-time K-12 employees. - (4) The information and data shall be submitted in a format and according to a schedule established by the office of the insurance commissioner under RCW 48.02.210 to enable the commissioner to meet the reporting obligations under that section. - employees' benefit board under section 3 of this act, any benefit provider offering a benefit plan by contract or agreement with a school district under subsection (1) of this section shall make available to the school district the benefit plan descriptions and, where available, the demographic information on plan subscribers that the district and benefit provider are required to report to the office of the insurance commissioner under this section.
-After December 31, 2015, a benefit provider shall submit such data as required under contract by the school employees' benefits board. - 37 (6) ((This section shall not apply to benefit plans offered in the 1989-90 school year.))
-Each school district shall: - (a) Carry out all actions required by the health care authority 40 under chapter 41.05 RCW including, but not limited to, those
+- 19 (c) Reduce differential plan premium rates between employee only 20 and family health benefit premiums; - (d) Protect access to coverage for part-time K-12 employees. - 22 (4) The information and data shall be submitted in a format and 23 according to a schedule established by the office of the insurance 24 commissioner under RCW 48.02.210 to enable the commissioner to meet 25 the reporting obligations under that section. - (5) Through December 31, 2015, any benefit provider offering a benefit plan by contract or agreement with a school district under subsection (1) of this section shall make available to the school district the benefit plan descriptions and, where available, the demographic information on plan subscribers that the district and benefit provider are required to report to the office of the insurance commissioner under this section.
+After December 31, 2015, a benefit provider shall submit such data to the school employees' benefits board. - 35 (6) ((This section shall not apply to benefit plans offered in the 1989-90 school year.))
+Each school district shall: - 37 (a) Carry out all actions required by the health care authority 38 under chapter 41.05 RCW including, but not limited to, those 39 necessary for the operation of benefit plans, education of employees, 40 claims administration, and appeals process; and

-- necessary for the operation of benefit plans, education of employees, claims administration, and appeals process; and - 3 (b) Report all data relating to employees eligible to participate 4 in benefits or plans administered by the health care authority in a 5 format designed and communicated by the health care authority. - Sec.
-17. RCW 28A.400.280 and 2012 2nd sp.s. c 3 s 2 are each 7 amended to read as follows:
+- (b) Report all data relating to employees eligible to participate in benefits or plans administered by the health care authority in a format designed and communicated by the health care authority. - Sec.
+17. RCW 28A.400.280 and 2012 2nd sp.s. c 3 s 2 are each amended to read as follows: